Rafeeq Ahamed

-Rafeeq Ahmed (born 17 December 1961) is a Malayalam poet, lyricist and novelist.
-He has won the Kerala Sahitya Akademi Award for Poetry and is a five-time winner of the Kerala State Film Award for Best Lyrics.
-With more than 600 songs in his credit, Rafeeq Ahamed is regarded as the most successful and critically acclaimed lyricist of contemporary Malayalam cinema.
+Rafeeq Ahamed (born 17 December 1961) is an Indian poet, lyricist and novelist.
+He has won the Kerala Sahitya Akademi Award for Poetry and is a six-time winner of the Kerala State Film Award for Best Lyrics.
+With more than 600 songs to his credit, Rafeeq Ahamed is regarded as the most successful and critically acclaimed lyricist of contemporary Malayalam films.

 Early life

-Rafeeq Ahamed was born to Syed Sajjad Hussain and Thithayikutty on 17 December 1961 in Akkikavu, Trichur.
+Rafeeq Ahamed was born to Syed Sajjad Hussain and Thithayikutty on 17 December 1961 in Akkikavu, Thrissur district.
 He graduated in English literature from Sree Krishna College, Guruvayur.

 Literary career

 Rafeeq Ahamed authored a number of poems.
 Some of his collections include Swapnavangmoolam, Paarayil Paninjathu, Aalmara and Cheettukalikkar.
 He won the Kerala Sahitya Akademi Award for Poetry in 2006 for the collection Aalmara.
 He is also a recipient of Vyloppilli Award, Odakkuzhal Award and P. Kunhiraman Nair Award.
 He also authored the novel Azhukkillam which was serialised in Mathrubhumi Illustrated Weekly and published as a book in 2015.